Grab some water, turn on some music that motivates you, and get ready for some screaming muscles and a serious sweat session!

-Grab a water bottle, turn on some music that motivates you, and get ready for some screaming muscles and a serious sweat session.
-This fat burning workout focuses heavily on the butt, thighs, and cardiovascular endurance.
+This fat-burning workout focuses heavily on the butt, thighs, and cardiovascular endurance.
 The HIIT cardio exercises all call upon the lower body, and they're coupled with strength and toning exercises that also target the glutes and thighs.
-Long story short; make sure you have a sweat towel nearby, as well as that water bottle so that you can sip on fluids all throughout to avoid dehydration - save the heavy guzzling for after your workout is finished in order to avoid a stomach ache.
+Long story short—make sure you have a sweat towel nearby, as well as that water, so that you can sip on fluids all throughout to avoid dehydration (remember, save the heavy guzzling for after your workout is finished in order to avoid a stomach ache).

 There are many different ways that you can use this workout, and it's easily modified to meet a range of fitness levels.
 For example, if these exercises are too hard or if the burning muscles get so bad that you just can't take it anymore, you can either take a quick break (sometimes even just a few seconds allows you to come back and push yourself that much harder) or you can take the jumps out of the exercises in order to make it lower impact.

-If you're looking for even more of a challenge, that's easy to make happen - just add weights to the strength/toning component, and even the high intensity cardio intervals if you're feeling like you really want to just brutalize those lower body muscles.
+On the other hand, if you're looking for even more of a challenge, that's easy to make happen too—just add weights to the strength/toning component, and even the high intensity cardio intervals if you're feeling like you really want to just brutalize those lower body muscles.